Are you looking for how to get more interior design clients?

 So how can you help drive interior design referrals?

 Firstly, as you are already working with the client and they are appreciating your talent, just ask them.
-Let your clients know how you are enjoying working with them and ask if they have any family, friends or colleagues that would also appreciate your interior design services.
+Let your clients know how you are enjoying working with them and ask if they have any family, friends or colleagues that would also appreciate your services as an interior designer.

 As with any marketing efforts to get new clients – the key is to make it all about the client and not about you.
 Make them aware of how great they are to work with and mention how you’d love a few more clients just like them.